🎁 Giveaway: Enter on Reddit for free lifetime access to AiCybr CompTIA, CCNA, and PBQ resources.

 • Device Control: Controls Home Assistant devices (e.g., turning off Hue lights, adjusting Winix purifiers).

-• Web Tasks: Scrapes websites, monitors stock prices, and submits forms.
+• Web Tasks: Scrapes websites, monitors stock prices, and submits forms via headless browser automation.

 • Integrations: Syncs with Notion, Todoist, Obsidian, Spotify, and X (Twitter).